-Many car hire companies will charge extra for the privilege of renting a vehicle with in-built sat nav, so we'd recommend either bringing a sat nav with you, but make sure it's loaded with European maps.
+Many car hire companies may charge extra for the privilege of renting a vehicle with an in-built sat nav, so we'd recommend bringing a sat nav with you, but make sure it's loaded with European maps.

 As long as you're extra sensible when other people are around, you can have some fun on the twisty mountain roads no matter the car you're in, whether it's a drop-top Mazda MX-5 or a simple rental-spec Fiat 500.